-To target specific resources in your App Engine app, you use the
+To target specific resources in your App Engine app, use the

 -dot-syntax to separate each resource you want to target, for example:

-Tip: You convert an HTTP URL to HTTPS by simply replacing the periods between each resource with
+To convert an HTTP URL to an HTTPS URL, replace the periods between each resource with

 -dot-, for example: